 If you’re not quite ready for a dedicated server but still need a ton of computing power, storage, and bandwidth, a VPS hosting plan using SSDs will do the trick.
 The performant hard drives are a great addition for organizations needing a hosting plan that can rise to the challenge.

 InMotion Hosting includes SSDs in all plans, but we’re particularly fond of the provider’s managed VPS server.
-For an affordable rate, InMotion Hosting packs an abundance of features into making customers’ sites and applications hum along 20 times faster than those on HDD hosting.
+For an affordable rate, InMotion Hosting packs an abundance of features into making customer sites and applications hum along 20 times faster than those on HDD hosting.

 We appreciate the high levels of RAM and bandwidth the company allocates to virtual private server customers, in addition to free SSD server management, live-state snapshots, and the company’s 90-day money-back guarantee.
 InMotion Hosting’s base plan with SSD storage starts at $19.99 per month.
 But users seeking NVMe SSD storage will need to upgrade to a higher tier to enjoy the higher performance.

 7. Best SSD Dedicated Server Hosting